JonathanVSV/JonathanVSV/README.md

 I am Jonathan V. Solórzano, a biologist/geographer interested in using remote sensing to study and monitor forests 🌳🛰️.

-I am particularly keen on using multispectral, SAR, and LiDAR data with machine/deep learning algorithms to monitor land use/land cover (LULC) and aboveground biomass (AGB) changes 🤓.
+I am particularly keen on using multispectral, SAR, and LiDAR data with machine/deep learning algorithms to monitor land-use/land-cover (LULC) and aboveground biomass (AGB) changes 🤓.

-I usually use R and GEE to make my analyses, and QGIS to visualize or perform other simple tasks.
+I usually use R and GEE for my analyses, and QGIS for visualization and other simple tasks.
+I am also starting to use Python for deep learning analyses.

 [![Orcid](https://img.shields.io/badge/My-Orcid-a6ce39)](https://orcid.org/0000-0001-6422-4802)
 [![Google Scholar Badge](https://img.shields.io/badge/My-Google%20Scholar-4d90fe)](https://scholar.google.com/citations?user=sXi9pZMAAAAJ&hl=es)